Ramabai (film)

 Ramabai is a 2016 Indian biographical film in Kannada language, based on the life of Ramabai Ambedkar, the first wife of Indian social reformer and politician B. R. Ambedkar.
 The film is directed by M. Ranganath, and stars Yagna Shetty as the eponymous lead, and Siddaram Karnik as Ambedkar.
-The film released on the 14 April 2016 coinciding the birthday of Dr. Ambedkar.
+The film was released on 14 April 2016 coinciding with the birthday of Dr. Ambedkar.